 On June 21, 1948, Columbia Records introduced the long-playing record album, in short the LP, in a public demonstration at the Waldorf-Astoria Hotel in New York, New York, which soon was adopted as a new standard by the entire record industry.
 Apart from relatively minor refinements and the important later addition of stereophonic sound capability, it has remained the standard format for vinyl “albums”.

 To take a look at the origins of the LP, we must start with the player piano.
 It was a self playing piano with a pneumatic or electro-mechanic mechanism operating the instrument with programmed music.
 The music was mostly ‘written’ on perforated paper or metallic rolls.
 It became very popular in American households, even though it was not able to play emphasized notes intended by the artist.
 In 1877, Thomas Edison published his idea on the phonograph, which made him famous.
 It contained a wax cylinder driven by a mechanical motor.
 An acoustic playback head then picked up different depths converting them into acoustic energy.
 About ten years later, a revolutionary change hit the “record industry”.
 Emile Berliner knew about the many limitations, the cylinders had in the sense of quantity and usability.
 He decided to build a flat disc on which the grooves were pressed.
+In 1897 he was granted his first patent for what he called the “Gramophone“.
 However, development went further and in 1946, the very first LP was produced, but it took further changes , since many issues in equalizing the inner grooves, vinyl formulations and many others still appeared.

 References and Further Reading: